The Difference Between Cannabis, Marijuana and Hemp

 How it is Consumed

 Marijuana, which is usually consumed for recreational purposes due to its higher levels of THC, is usually smoked or eaten in edibles.
+Herbal smoking blends are often used in combination with Marijuana and in some parts of the world tobacco is a popular alternative filler.
 THC can be extracted from marijuana and used in vaporisers and capsules as well, but this is a more common method of consumption for those who take THC for medicinal purposes.

 Hemp, however, is most commonly consumed through CBD products such as CBD oil, CBD rich edibles, vaporisers and topical creams and gels.